Posting Cash and Surety Bonds

 To receive a refund of bond money, you must:

-- Get a release from the Court where your case was filed.
+- Defendant must get a release from the Court where the case was filed.

 - Bring the original receipt, the release from the Court, and a photo ID to the Tippecanoe County Clerk's Office located on the second floor of the Courthouse.